wcp-public-team/microservices-lab/README.md

 IBM Cloud provides a built-in instance of Git that you can use to manage your code.
 To keep things simple the starter kit uses this internal repository to manage your code, but toolchains support integrations to Github, GitLab, Bitbucket, Rational Team Concert and other tools as well.

------------ Start of temp section - to be removed before lab or updated We will be cloning this repo later in the lab so we must first set up an access token.
-On the top right of the menu bar, click the icon for your user and click `Settings`.

-image here

-Click the Access Tokens link on the left navigation menu.

-image here.

----------- End of temp section

 Click the `Back` button on your browser to return to the toolchain.

-Click on the `Deliver` tile in the toolchain to see the delivery pipeline for your application.
+Click on the `Delivery Pipeline` tile in the toolchain to see the delivery pipeline for your application.
+Your delivery pipeline should look similar to the one in the screen shot below.

 ![Delivery pipeline](./images/DeliveryPipeline.png)